 This set of tools and concepts drives improvement of Operational Excellence and Customer Intimacy

 Lean Six Sigma contains an impressive suite of tools that are continually growing.
-The Lean Six Sigma Master Black Belt assists Black and Green Belts as well as Lean Senseis in the utilization of these tools.
-Bring these tools to bear on improving your business:
+The Lean Six Sigma Master Black Belt assists Black and Green Belts in the utilization of these tools.
+Bring these Lean Six Sigma Tools to bear on improving your business:

 An aggregation of processes that add value for a customer.
 From first customer interaction to final customer delivery.
 The Value Stream is used to remove actions and activities that do not add value for the customer.